l31g/coral/docs/final/markdown.md

 * Languages: OCaml, OCamlyacc, OCamllex, Python
 * Development: Sublime Text 2, GitHub, Google Drive, GNU Make

 CORaL can be compiled and installed using a series of Makefile commands.
 The installer and the locations used follow the Unix conventions.
+The appropriate permissions are needed to install certain components of CORaL.

 Here are the following commands which can be run from the top-level directory of the CORaL directory.